Sparky1313/ROS_Research/README.md

 ```

 ### Starting Gazebo and RViz
-To use any of the software you will also need to open 2 more terminal windows based in `~/catkin_ws`.
+To use any of the software, you will also need to open 2 more terminal windows based in `~/catkin_ws`.

 Now run each of the following commands in a separate terminal in the order listed.
 Make sure to let `roslaunch turtlebot3_gazebo turtlebot3_house.launch` finish before starting the next one `roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/catkin_ws/src/map1.yaml`: